Supporting our NHS

 Jeremy refuses to give up on the vision of a new hospital to serve the needs of what is a growing population.
 However on a practical level he wants to ensure right now that all the services currently required are provided to the very highest level locally.

 In saving lives in emergency situations the most critical element is the rapid response of highly trained paramedics.
 Our Ambulance Service has required investment and support.
-In common with other MPs Jeremy has been highly critical of elements of the culture and performance of the local Ambulance trust but this performance has been improving recently and in particular in hitting targets for the most serious emergency call outs.
+Jeremy has been highly critical of elements of the culture and performance of the local Ambulance trust but this performance has been improving recently and in particular in hitting targets for the most serious emergency call outs.

 As is the case across developed countries it is increasingly important that to get the very best health outcomes patients are seen by specialists in the right hospital where expertise exists.
 An emergency operation by a surgeon who has conducted 10 of the same that week is far more likely to be effective than the same operation being conducted by a surgeon who, no matter how good, is less experienced in that procedure.